DreamEcho100/maze/apps/volmify/src/server/libs/db/schema/schema-documentation-design-guidelines.md

 - **Code Structure**: Maintain existing code organization and spacing

 ### **✅ What TO Add**
 - **File-level JSDoc**: Add comprehensive @fileoverview with architecture context
 - **Table-level JSDoc**: Add business purpose and integration context
 - **Field-level JSDoc**: Only for fields with special business rules or performance implications
 - **Relationship JSDoc**: Only for complex relationships with business significance
 - **Constraint JSDoc**: Only for constraints that implement complex business rules
+- **Scalability JSDoc**: How patterns support adding new professions

 ## **📋 README.md Template**